mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 5 - Analytics using Application Insights/README.md

 Now, change the code in the ServiceController file, Index method by replacing the call to `Services.SomeService.ThrowAnExceptionPlease();` by `Services.SomeService.SomeWorkWithDependency();`

-Build and run the application and click on the Service menu item.
-You can also change the delay in the `DoSomeWork` method (make it very low for instance), rebuild and run again (do not forget to click on the Service menu item).
+Build and run the application.
+Click on the Service menu item.
+You can also change the delay in the `DoSomeWork` method (make it very low for instance).
+Rebuild and run the application again.
+Click on the Service menu item.

-Go in the Portal and click on the App Insights instance then Application Map.
+Go into the Portal and click on the App Insights instance then Application Map.
 You should be able to see the calls the newly created method.

 ## Track Event and Metrics

-You can track many different things other then exceptions.
-Let's add some metric when we create new runners entry.
+You can track many things other than exceptions.
+Next you will add some metrics when we create a new runners entry.

-First, go in the SomeService class and add the following method:
+First, open the SomeService class and add the following method:

 ```cs